Back to Blog

 Conclusion

-No more switching keys manually or getting permission errors.
-With a small edit to your ~/.ssh/config You can seamlessly jump between professional work and open-source side projects!
+No more switching keys manually or hitting permission errors.
+With a small edit to ~/.ssh/config, you can move seamlessly between professional work and personal open-source projects.